NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Blood Lords/Shabti Votary.md

 abilities_mid:
   - name: ""
   - name: "Discerning Aura"
     desc: " (aura,divine) 30 feet.
 All undead within the aura glow blue, shedding dim light in a 5-foot radius.
 Visible undead can't be [[Conditions/Concealed|Concealed]] while affected by this aura.
-Invisible undead are concealed while affected by this aura, rather than being undetected.\n[[Bestiary Effects/Effect_ Discerning Aura|Effect: Discerning Aura]]"
+Invisible undead are concealed while affected by this aura, rather than being undetected.\n\n[[Bestiary Effects/Effect_ Discerning Aura|Effect: Discerning Aura]]"

   - name: "Gird in Prayer"
-    desc: "`pf2:r`  **Trigger** An ally within the shabti votary's aura is the target of a death, mental, or possession effect\n**Effect** The shabti votary girds their ally in protective prayers.
-The triggering creature gains a +2 status bonus to saving throws against death, mental, and possession effects until the beginning of the shabti votary's next turn.\n[[Bestiary Effects/Effect_ Gird in Prayer|Effect: Gird in Prayer]]"
+    desc: "`pf2:r`  **Trigger** An ally within the shabti votary's aura is the target of a death, mental, or possession effect\n* * *\n\n**Effect** The shabti votary girds their ally in protective prayers.
+The triggering creature gains a +2 status bonus to saving throws against death, mental, and possession effects until the beginning of the shabti votary's next turn.\n\n[[Bestiary Effects/Effect_ Gird in Prayer|Effect: Gird in Prayer]]"

   - name: "Immortal"
     desc: "  Shabtis don't age naturally and can't die of old age.
 Spells and effects that cause aging still affect a shabti as normal.
 They also can't be turned into undead."